wrenchchatrepo/goo10burg/README.md

 - All prose is written in active voice, present tense, avoiding business jargon and superfluous language; economy of words is preferred.
 - Every article is on a topic that serves a purpose, built with assertions, and supported by evidence.
-- When writing a script or markdown document based on an existing file, sanitize any details with obvious dummy names and any parameter values with standard placeholder names.
+- When writing a script or markdown document based on an existing file, sanitize any details with obvious dummy names and any parameter values with standard placeholder names (e.g., "example_user" instead of actual usernames).
-- Every generated script includes comments describing its functionality and purpose, along with 1 to 5 labels.
-Every markdown file is assigned 1 to 5 labels.
+- Every generated script includes detailed comments describing how the script works and its purpose, along with 1 to 5 descriptive labels.
+Every markdown file is assigned 1 to 5 relevant labels.
-- If scripts or markdown documents require a tagline (a one-sentence high-level summary), it is included as a comment at the top of the script or the document.
+- If scripts or markdown documents have tagline_required set to true, a one-sentence high-level summary is included as a comment at the top of the script or document.

 ## Features